 The carcass is then placed inside a rubber covering called an envelope.
 In the Bandag and Goodyear systems, rings are placed over the tire bead to trap and seal the edge of the envelope between the ring and the bead.
 The Michelin system uses a second envelope placed inside the carcass.
 In all cases, a vacuum is pulled between the tread and the envelope(s).
 This pushes the tread firmly onto the carcass.

-The carcass/envelope assembly is placed into the chamber where the vacuum is maintained while pressure in the chamber is raised to approximately 85 psig and the temperature is raised to 250o F-260o F. At this point, the vacuum is turned off and the assembly is held at pressure and temperature for around 45 minutes.
-Note: Some systems use cure temperatures near or slightly below 200o F. At this temperature, cure times increase to as much as 3 hours.
+The carcass/envelope assembly is placed into the chamber where the vacuum is maintained while pressure in the chamber is raised to approximately 85 psig and the temperature is raised between 250° F and 260° F. At this point, the vacuum is turned off and the assembly is held at pressure and temperature for around 45 minutes.
+Note: Some systems use cure temperatures near or slightly below 200° F. At this temperature, cure times increase to as much as 3 hours.
 After cooling slightly, the retreaded tires are removed for a final inspection.

 As explained above, depending on the system, there are 4 to 5 steps during which any sealant left in the carcass will cause problems with expensive equipment and sensitive operations.
 It is unlikely that much if any sealant could make it to the chamber.